-More than an Object presents the creative possibilities of the often overlooked still life genre.
-The exhibit explores the vitality and inventiveness of the still life tradition through a multiplicity of innovative approaches and media including painting, photography, video, and sculpture.
-As a genre, still life has been practiced for centuries – from the artists of ancient Greece to 17th century Dutch painters and 20th century modernists.
+More Than an Object: The Contemporary Still Life presents the creative possibilities of this often overlooked artistic genre.
+Exploring the vitality and inventiveness of the still life tradition, the exhibit presents a multiplicity of innovative approaches and media including painting, photography, animation, and sculpture.

-Christopher Terry, Still Life with Yellow Teapot, 2022, oil on canvas
+Christopher Terry, Still Life with Yellow Teapot, 2021, oil on canvas (detail)

 Burlington City Arts is supported in part by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act and the American Rescue Plan Act from the National Endowment for the Arts, and by The Vermont Arts Council & the National Endowment for the Arts.